 Norman also served as senior health and housing policy advisor to New York’s Congresswoman Louise M. Slaughter and worked in public health in Egypt, Zambia and Ethiopia.

-A Massachusetts native, Sarah served in the state's House of Representatives and completed her education at Harvard University, with both a master's degree in public policy from The Kennedy School of Government and a BA from Harvard College.
+A Massachusetts native, Norman worked in the state's House of Representatives and completed her education at Harvard University, with both a master's degree in public policy from The Harvard Kennedy School and a BA from Harvard College.
 Norman also serves on the boards of several nonprofit organizations, including the Baltimore Medical System and the Harvard Alumni Association.